-Ken Beyer, President and CEO (Center)
+Ken Beyer, FF/EMT-B, IV TECH, President and CEO (Back)

 Ken is married to Laurie (33 years), and they have four children and two beautiful granddaughters.
 They reside in Havre de Grace, MD.

 Sgt.
-Chuck Hart (Left)
+Chuck Hart (Front)

 Chuck is an active duty Police Officer with a large Regional Police Department.
 Graduating from the Police Academy in March of 1986, Chuck’s career has spanned over 33 years and include assignments in “Foot Patrol” to his present-day assignment as the Commander for the Hostage Negotiating Team.
 From March 2012 to the present time, Chuck is also assigned to the Behavioral Assessment and Crisis Management Unit, where he supervises a Team of Mobile Crisis Police Units.
 Chuck’s many years of valuable training includes, but is not limited to Conflict Negotiation, Dealing with Crisis and Loss, Law Enforcement Trauma and Wellness, De-Escalation and Conflict Resolution through Crisis Intervention Tactics and Mental Health First Aide.
 The affects of Critical Incidents on Law Enforcement Officers, grief, trauma and PTSD are several areas where Chuck is an expert.